Aventis Graduate School: History

 On 27 October 2018, Aventis won the Prestigious T.E.D 2018 Awards in Communications, Personal Effectiveness & Productivity Training.
-They also achieve the Gold Standard Awards for Senior Management and Leadership Development.
+They achieved the Gold Standard Awards for Senior Management and Leadership Development.

-Alongside with recognition from Association of Psychotherapists and Counsellors (APACS).
+Alongside with recognition from the Association of Psychotherapists and Counsellors (APACS).

-On 3 February 2021, Aventis announce its collaboration with AI Singapore to incorporate AI Singapore certification into its Graduate Diploma in Artificial intelligence and Data Science programme.
+On 3 February 2021, Aventis announced its collaboration with AI Singapore to incorporate AI Singapore certification into its Graduate Diploma in artificial intelligence and data science program.

-On 10 August 2021, Aventis extend its industry partnership with SGInnovate, to brings together over 7000 regional and global corporations who represent go-to-market help, joint product development and investment funding exciting career opportunities for our students and alumni.
+On 10 August 2021, Aventis extended its industry partnership with SGInnovate to bring together over 7000 regional and global corporations who represent go-to-market help, joint product development, and investment.
+The networking helped to fund career opportunities for students and alumni.

-On 5 January 2022, Aventis Graduate School was officially renamed as Aventis Graduate School to represent its repositioning as a leading graduate school that offers graduate programmes in AI, Data Science, Business Analytics, Psychology and counselling thus we believe that removing the term “School of Management” will better reflect our position.
+On 5 January 2022, Aventis School of Management was officially renamed as Aventis Graduate School to represent its repositioning as a school that offers graduate programs in Artificial Intelligence, Data Science, Business Analytics, Psychology, and Counselling.
+The renaming of the school better reflects the future direction of the school.